wonderingabout/gtp2ogs-tutorial/docs/3B1b-windows-download-install-nodejs.md

 First download nodejs [here](https://nodejs.org/en/download/)

-I recommend to use the more reliable LTS version, which is node version 10
+I recommend to use the latest LTS version available, which is node version 10 at the time i am writing these instructions

 Choose the LTS version (stable), then double click on the installer and say yes to all messages during the installation

 ![node1](https://github.com/wonderingabout/gtp2ogs-tutorial/blob/master/pictures/node1.PNG?raw=true)
 ![node2](https://github.com/wonderingabout/gtp2ogs-tutorial/blob/master/pictures/node2.PNG?raw=true)